erichardy/iuem.photorepository/README.rst

 So advise, corrections and suggestions are really welcome !

-This product is meant to satisfy a need at the institute where I work (IUEM, Institut Universitaire Européen de la Mer, www-iuem.univ-brest.fr) and was initiated by the communication service.
+This product is meant to satisfy a need at the institute where I work (IUEM, Institut Universitaire Europeen de la Mer, www-iuem.univ-brest.fr) and was initiated by the communication service.

 Special Thanks to :
 ===================
-Bertrand Gobert : communication service in IUEM
+Bertrand GOBERT : communication service in IUEM

-Jean-Michel François (aka toutpt) for his courses
+Jean-Michel FRANCOIS (aka toutpt) for his courses

-Tristan Le Toullec (new plone integrator and developer in IUEM)
+Tristan LE TOULLEC (new plone integrator and developer in IUEM)

 Features :
 ==========